Towards Double Parton Distributions from First Principles using Large Momentum Effective Theory: Quasi-double parton distributions

 We will now present a matching relation between quasi-DPDs and the physical DPDs for \emph{general} flavor, color and spin.
 In position space the matching relation reads

 while in momentum space the matching relation reads

 Here, ${^{R R'}}\!C_{a a'}$ and ${^{R R'}}\!C_{a_1 a_2,a'}$ are perturbative matching kernels.
 The rapidity evolution kernel ${^{R}}\!J$ only depends on the dimensionality of the representation, and $|R_1|=|R_2|$ is necessary to have a non-vanishing DPD.
 In the momentum-space matching the lightcone- and quasi-DPD are evaluated at the same rapidity scale, to avoid the more complicated momentum-space rapidity evolution.
+Furthermore we wish to stress that the position space and momentum space matching relations \eq{match_nonsinglet} and \eq{match_nonsinglet_momspace} are not equivalent due to the single-PDF contribution that arises at vanishing transverse separation.

 As we will now show, the above matching relations are consistent with the renormalization group evolution and the rapidity evolution of the lightcone- and quasi-DPDs.
 The rapidity evolution is satisfied trivially, as both the lightcone- and the quasi-DPD satisfy a Collins-Soper evolution.
 Note that this relies on the fact there is no matching between quasi-DPDs onto lightcone-DPDs with a different rapidity anomalous dimension and that the matching kernels are rapidity-scale independent.